 "We have rented big houses in France and Italy with pools and table tennis - and always had a great time."

 "We rent a house in France with enough bedrooms for everyone to have their own and two bathrooms so we're not all scrabbling in the mornings.
 We take two cars so have lots of space to take the children's bikes and scooters and able to fill the car up at the end with wine and nice stuff from the French supermarket. "

 "18 of us holidayed in a big house with pool in France this year.
 The kids had a whale of a time, and cooking was on a rota in couples, it was like Come Dine With Me every night.
 We really ate and drank well!
 We had a fantastic time."

 A traditional family holiday at the coast cannot be beaten: sea, sand and if you're lucky, sunshine.
-Whether you're in a French holiday park, in the Balearics in a hotel or on a Greek island in a villa, relaxing at the seaside in the company of grandparents and the wider family can be a joy.
+Whether you're in a French holiday park, in the Balearics in a hotel, on a Greek island in a villa, or even on one of Britain's secret beaches, relaxing at the seaside in the company of grandparents and the wider family can be a joy.
 Beach cricket, paddling and playing in rock pools hark back to holidays everyone has enjoyed.
 There's time to potter gently, talk to each other and share meals in a leisurely way.
 Bliss.